-The MHSA Three-Year Plan included the third INN Project, known as the Behavioral Health Crisis Services Collaborative (BHCSC).
-The project is a public/private partnership with Dignity

-Health and Placer County with the intent to establish integrated adult crisis stabilization services on a hospital emergency department campus in the northeastern region of Sacramento County.
-This project was developed as a result of a local community planning process and was approved by the Sacramento County Board of Supervisors in April 2018 and the MHSOAC in May 2018.
+The previous Three-Year Plan included the third INN Project, known as the Behavioral Health Crisis Services Collaborative (BHCSC).
+The project is a public/private partnership with Dignity Health and Placer County with the intent to establish integrated adult crisis stabilization services on a hospital emergency department campus in the northeastern region of Sacramento County.
+The MHSOAC in approved this project in May 2018.
 The BHCSC opened in September 2019.